geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Were faint with toil, and gor'd with many a wound.

-When Phlogos spoke : " Tho' lasting shame repay
+When Phlogos spoke: " Tho' lasting shame repay

 The dastard wretch who flies in danger's day,